bernie43/claude-openai-proxy/DEPLOYMENT.md

 ### 3. Verify the connection

-1. In the models list, you should see the available Claude models:
+1. In the models list, you should see the available Claude models

-   - claude-3.7-sonnet
-   - claude-4-opus
-   - claude-4-sonnet
-   - gpt-4.1
-   - o3
-   - o4-mini
-   - And more...

 2. Select your preferred model

 3. Try typing something in Cursor's chat

 ## ✅ That's it!